Current Lab Members

 Senior Personnel and Postdocs

-Chris is the Managing Director of NSF funded Center for Aerosol Impacts on Chemistry of the Environment (CAICE) with interests in understanding the role of atmospheric aging and marine-derived enzymes on the chemistry of sea spray aerosols.
+Chris is the Managing Director of NSF funded Center for Aerosol Impacts on Chemistry of the Environment (CAICE) and Balvi Filantropic Foundation funded Meta-Institute for Airborne Disease in a Changing Climate with interests in understanding the role of atmospheric aging and biological processes on the chemistry of sea spray aerosols.
 He joined the Prather Group in 2011 after graduating from the University of Wisconsin - Madison.

 Email: leechris@ucsd.edu